 Rough sketch of Polperro artwork piece in progress.

-Do you ever or have you ever disagreed on any aspects of artworks?
+Do you ever or have you ever disagreed on any aspects of artwork?

 We are twin sisters, so the odd disagreement might happen on the odd occasion!! haha